IwateKyle/www.manning.jp/content/_index.md

 draft: true
 ---

-this is a struggle.
-Trying to get webhooks activated for github.
+##This is a struggle.
+I'm trying to get webhooks activated for github to auto deliver files to my website.
+So far no luck.